In this article I’ll show you how to set up and start developing with the CH32V003 and CH32V006 series of ultra-low-cost RISC-V microcontrollers.

 Parts You’ll Need

 - Pre-made board: Fastest to get started, includes extras like a USB connector.
-(Note: The CH32V003 does not support USB; these boards use USB for power only)
+(Note: The CH32V003/006 does not support USB; these boards use USB for power only)

 - DIY PCB: Most cost-effective (~$0.30/board), minimal design, good grounding, pin labels, direct access to programming pins.

-If you want to DIY a PCB or use a DIP adapter, you’ll want the microcontroller, these are available from the manufacturer’s official AliExpress store:
+If you intend to DIY, you’ll want the microcontroller, these are available from the manufacturer’s official AliExpress store:

 If you intend to breadboard, you’ll also need an TSSOP to DIP adapter: